China mourns thousands who died in country's coronavirus epidemic

 In Zhongnanhai, the seat of political power in Beijing, President Xi Jinping and other Chinese leaders paid silent tribute in front of the national flag, with white flowers pinned to their chest as a mark of mourning, state media reported.
 More than 3,300 people in mainland China have died in the epidemic, which first surfaced in the central province of Hubei late last year, according to statistics published by the National Health Commission.

 In Wuhan, the capital of Hubei province and the epicentre of the outbreak, all traffic lights in urban areas turned red at 10 a.m. and all road traffic ceased for three minutes.
-Some 2,567 people have died in the city of 11 million people, accounting for more than 75% of the country's coronavirus fatalities.
+Some 2,567 people have died in Wuhan, a megacity of 11 million people located in the middle reaches of the Yangtze river.
+The Wuhan deaths account for more than 75% of the country's fatalities.

-Among those who perished was Li Wenliang, a young doctor reprimanded by police in Wuhan for "spreading rumours" when he tried to raise the alarm about the disease.
-Since then, the virus has spread to all corners of the globe, sickening more than a million, killing over 55,000 people and paralysing the world economy.
+Among those who died was Li Wenliang, a young doctor who tried to raise the alarm about the disease.
+Li was honoured by the Hubei government earlier this week, after initially being reprimanded by police in Wuhan for "spreading rumours".
+Gui Yihong, 27, who was among thousands of Wuhan locals who volunteered to deliver food supplies to hospitals during the city's months-long lockdown, recalled the fear, frustration and pain at Wuhan Central Hospital, where Li worked.

-The overall number of confirmed cases reported in the United States now exceeds China's official tally by threefold.
-"Li Wenliang was a hero, he found out about it early...now it's too late, but now our country is stronger than others," said Gan Weineng, 78, a Wuhan resident.
+"If you weren't at the frontlines you wouldn't be able to experience this," said Gui, as he laid some flowers next to Wuhan's 1954 flood memorial by the Yangtze.
+"I had to (come) and bear witness.
+For the last 80 days we had fought between life and death, and finally gained victory.
+It was not easy at all to come by."

 Online, celebrities including "X-Men: Days of Future Past" star Fan Bingbing swapped their glamorous social media profile pictures for sombre photos in grey or black, garnering millions of "likes" from fans.
 Chinese gaming and social media giant Tencent suspended all online games on Saturday.